imanoop7/finetunnig-using-synthetic-data/README.md

 # Natural Language to SQL Query Generator

 This project implements a system for generating SQL queries from natural language questions using a fine-tuned LLaMA model.
-It includes scripts for data generation, model fine-tuning, and inference with a user-friendly Gradio interface.
+It includes scripts for data generation, model fine-tuning, inference with a user-friendly Gradio interface, and model evaluation.

 ## Project Structure